adrieleprimo/adrieleprimo/README.md

 *   :world_map:	I live in Salvador, Bahia, Brazil.
 *   💬 You can contact me at <a style="color: inherit;" href="mailto:adriele.dejprimo@gmail.com">adriele.dejprimo@gmail.com</a>
-*   :seedling:  I love listen some soundtracks of games like The legend of Zelda: Ocarina of time, Stardew Valley, Dota 2, Chrono Trigger etc., when I'm studying.
+*   :seedling:  I love listen some soundtracks of games like The Legend of Zelda: Ocarina of time, Stardew Valley, Dota 2, Chrono Trigger etc., when I'm studying.
   ### Skills
 <p align="left">